Complex abstract Wiener spaces: Prerequisites

 Consider now the example $B = \ell^1(\C)$, the space of absolutely summable sequences in $\C$.
 This is an infinite-dimensional Banach space, so we can define the unbounded real structure $\sigma$ on $B$ as described above.
 However, there also exists a bounded real structure on $B$, namely coordinate-wise complex conjugation.
 Thus not only can multiple real structures exist on the same Banach space, but some of them may be bounded while at the same time others are unbounded. \end{example}

 We give a couple of equivalent statements about the comparison of the topologies.
 More results on the comparison of norms can be found in \cite{moslehian}, though that is in the language of complexifications as opposed to real structures.
+The proof of the following proposition is elementary, so it is omitted.

 \begin{proposition} Let $B$ be a complex Banach space with a real structure $\sigma$.
 Then the following are equivalent. \begin{enumerate} \item The map $\sigma:B \to B$ is bounded. \item The projection $\Re: B \to \br$ is continuous. \item The map